Ettore Bastico: Biography

 He was then assigned to the Second Army.
 Shortly after, Bastico was appointed commander of the new motorized Sixth Army, known at the "Army of the Po," stationed in the Po Valley area.
 In 1939, Bastico was named senator of the Kingdom of Italy.

 When Italy entered World War II, Bastico was Governor of the Italian Aegean Islands (Dodecanese) and he was promoted to full general (Generale d'Armata) on 7 August 1940.

 On 19 July 1941, Bastico was named Governor-General of Italian Libya and commander-in-chief over all Axis forces in North Africa.
-As Erwin Rommel's superior in the North African campaign, Rommel's plans had to be first approved by Bastico.
+Since Erwin Rommel was officially under Italian command in the North African campaign, Rommel's plans had to be first approved by Bastico.

+Bastico was made the commandant of the Giado concentration camp, established in February 1942 to intern Libyan and Italian Jews.

 Bastico was promoted to Marshal of Italy (Maresciallo d'Italia) on 12 August 1942, largely to avoid him being junior in rank to Rommel, who was promoted to field marshal (Generalfeldmarschall) on 22 June.

-When Libya was lost to the Eighth Army's advance, since 2 February 1943 he was left without a command for the rest of the war.
+When Libya was lost to the British Eighth Army's advance, since 2 February 1943 he was left without a command for the rest of the war.

 Bastico died in Rome at 96, after spending his last years studying history.
 At the time of his death, he was the last living Italian military officer to have held an Italian five-star-rank in an active capacity.
 (Umberto II, the last King of Italy, who was appointed a marshal of Italy in a ceremonial capacity, died in 1983).